napframework/nap-docs/app/manual/11_faq.md

 # Can I spawn entities at runtime? {#runtime_entities}

 Yes you can, although less common but sometimes very useful.
-First you need to create a scene (resource) that can spawn, hold and update your entity resources:
+First you need to create a scene (resource) that can spawn, hold and update your entity resource:

 ~~~~~~~~~~~~~~~{.cpp}
 // Create the scene